What can we dig up for you?

 Learn MoreMany think that because cats are finicky eaters they are poisoned less often than dogs.
 However, with their curiosity and fastidious grooming, intoxication is, unfortunately, not uncommon.
 Several factors predispose cats to becoming ill once they have been exposed to even a small amount of a poisonous substance.

-Learn MoreVomiting describes the active evacuation of food from the stomach.
-Vomiting may be caused by disorders of the stomach, but is a clinical sign that can occur with many diseases and problems.
-Most cases of acute vomiting resolve quickly with simple treatment, without the underlying cause being diagnosed.
+Learn MoreVomiting may be caused by disorders of the stomach, but is a clinical sign that can occur with many diseases and problems.
+Different types of vomiting are reviewed.
 Any required tests are determined based on physical examination of your cat and questions regarding how your cat has been acting and feeling at home.

 Learn MoreBladder stones are rock-like formations of minerals that develop in the urinary bladder.
 The most common signs that a dog has bladder stones are hematuria and dysuria.
 Bladder stones can develop within a few weeks or they may take months to form.
 Most bladder stones are visible on radiographs or an ultrasonic bladder examination.
 There are three main treatment options for bladder stones: 1) surgical removal; 2) non-surgical removal by urohydropropulsion, or 3) dietary dissolution.
 Prevention is possible in some cases, depending on the chemical composition of the stones.